2025 PDC Players Championship series: Players Championship 23

 Players Championship 23 was contested on Wednesday 30 July 2025 at the Halle 39 in Hildesheim.
 Gian van Veen hit a nine-dart finish in his victory against Ryan Meikle.
 The tournament was won by Jermaine Wattimena who defeated Lukas Wenig 8–5 in the final.

 August

 Players Championship 24

-Players Championship 24 was contested on Monday 25 August 2025 at the Marshall Arena in Milton Keynes.
-The tournament was won by Jeffrey de Graaf who defeated Stephen Bunting 8–7 in the final.
+Players Championship 24 was contested on Monday 25 August 2025 at Arena MK in Milton Keynes.
+Jeffrey de Graaf won his first PDC ranking title by defeating Stephen Bunting 8–7 in the final.
 Scott Williams hit a nine-dart finish in his victory against James Hurrell.

 Players Championship 25

-Players Championship 25 was contested on Tuesday 26 August 2025 at the Marshall Arena in Milton Keynes.
-The tournament was won by Stephen Bunting who defeated Jonny Clayton 8–6 in the final.
+Players Championship 25 was contested on Tuesday 26 August 2025 at Arena MK in Milton Keynes.
+Stephen Bunting won his second Players Championship title of the year by defeating Jonny Clayton 8–6 in the final.
 Dirk van Duijvenbode hit a nine-dart finish in his defeat against Daryl Gurney.